HL7/bser/input/pagecontent/index.md

 For Clinical Safety Information please refer to the [FHIR Implementer’s Safety Checklist](http://hl7.org/fhir/safety.html).

 Disclaimer: All proprietary documents, guides, guidance, standards, codes, and values contained herein remain the property of their respective Standards Developing Organization (SDO).
 HL7 does not make any claim to ownership herein.

-### BSeR Project Realm

-This is a U.S. Realm Specification.
-This guide and related materials are based on reporting specifications in U.S. jurisdictions.